dwilkie/server-scripts-cron/README.md

 # server-scripts-cron

-Uses a [Procfile](https://github.com/dwilkie/server-scripts-cron/blob/master/Procfile) to export [server-scripts](https://github.com/dwilkie/server-scripts) to cron.
+Uses a [Procfile](https://github.com/dwilkie/server-scripts-cron/blob/master/Procfile) to export [server-scripts](https://github.com/dwilkie/server-scripts) for cron or in other environments.

 ## Installation